Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 - You control how the images are initially viewed, ensuring complete color accuracy.

-The disadvantages of IPS
+The Drawbacks of IPS photography

 - More time-intensive per client.